entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/use-postman-with-oauth2.md

 This helps us to gather different requests under the same folder but also to share the configuration and the Auth mode among them.

-Configure your Keycloak to add the Postman redirect URI in the `Valid Redirect URIs` list.
 Click on the button when you are on the collection left menu.

 ![Postman add collections menu](./img/postman/postman-create-collection.png)